OData/WebApi/_posts/2016-08-05-04-26-modelbound-attribute.md

 }
 {% endhighlight %}

-The first attribute means all the property will be automatic select when there is `$select` in the query, the second attribute means the property Secrete is not select-able.
+The first attribute means all the property will be automatic select when there is no `$select` in the query, the second attribute means the property Secrete is not select-able.

 #### Select Attribute on Navigation Property